sdangol/fitnation/wp-content/plugins/social-warfare/readme.txt

 We use the social network API endpoints to ensure that the most accurate share counts are always displayed.

-= Popular Posts Widget based on Social Share Counts = Wouldn't you love to show what your most popular posts are based on the number of social shares's they've received?
+= Popular Posts Widget based on Social Share Counts = Wouldn't you love to show what your most popular posts are based on the number of social shares they've received?
 Social Warfare allows you to do just that.

 You can even choose to display most your popular posts based on which social network they were popular on!